jweissman/orsino/playtesting.md

 [ ] Should only be able to visit temple _once_ per long rest/visit in town [ ] Found "letter" and "wanted poster" items could have clues about the dungeon boss (if not other bosses etc)
 ---
-[ ] range vs melee action is good flavor but -- should take account of current weapon! bows shouldn't melee etc (have 'fixed' by adjusting starting equipment but should be a deeper solution)
 [ ] Successful resistance should give a message ("successfully resisted...")
 [ ] Should you roll your own poison damage?
 Feels strange -- maybe should just be automatic?
 [ ] Poison damage should indicate who _inflicted_ it (this is sort of tracked but not surfaced...)